lenonleite/log-favorite/README.md

 # log-favorite
-Plugin of favorites for test in Log company
+WordPress Plugin for favorite posts of - Log company